- JWST Cycle 1 Proposal Opportunities

 Adding an offset target may require an additional slew or a longer slew between the target acquisition and the science exposures.
 This may reduce the number of guide stars available to support the visit.

-Additional errors sources when using an offset TA target
+Additional error sources when using an offset TA target

 Any relative error in the coordinates of the acquisition target and the science target will directly affect the centering of the science exposure.
-In addition, errors in the spacecraft roll will add a pointing error that scales with the angular separation between the two targets, e.g., for an expected 1 σ 60'' roll error, a 30'' target separation would lead to offset of the science target location in the NIRSpec aperture plane equivalent to 9 milli-arcsec.
+In principle, the coordinates for both targets should come from the same image (with the same relative astrometric accuracy, ideally from HST or JWST imagers).
+In addition, errors in the spacecraft roll will add a pointing error that scales with the angular separation between the two targets, e.g., for an expected 1 σ 60'' roll error, a 30'' target separation would lead to offset of the science target location in the NIRSpec aperture plane equivalent to 9 milliarcsec.

 Practical advice for choosing an offset acquisition target